 A wave I ride.

 The sensation matches the content of the poem.

 Its surprises bob up like rubber duckies released from a small fist at the bottom of the tub.

 The What to Expect book was required (well, “expected”) reading when I was pregnant.
 I consulted the text many times, bringing to it some of my natural anxieties and finding in it some answers.
 However, I also found in it many new anxieties to worry my pretty little head about.

 Bright yellow flashes of panic bursting from below the surface.

 One of the great shocks of pregnancy and parenting for me was the constant monitoring.
 How they tallied progress.
 How they scanned me.
-(Some scenes were pictures are from the inside, which was scary enough.
+(Some scenes are from the inside, which was scary enough.
 Others scenes were recorded by total strangers in the gory grocery store checkout line.)
 I was always watched.

 The level of surveillance was stunning, and I’m so fascinated by what Tuama describes here about the shared roots between “inspect” and “expect.”

 The word “expect” comes from Latin, and “spect” means “to look at.”
 When we think of “inspect,” for instance, it comes from the same root as “expect.”
 And it comes with the idea of awaiting or anticipating.
 And listening to the 63 “expects” in this, I think we’re drawn into a rhythm and a certain sense of being forced into an imagination that might come from other people, and a societal imagination.Pádraig Ó Tuama discussing Katie Manning’s “What to Expect” on Poetry Unbound